 Broader books with chapters pertaining to your topic

-Note that this resource only covers 1973-present.
-For legislation older than 1973 you will need to search Google and find a reputable source (probably still governmental) that has the text of the legislation.
-You may not have all the other pieces of information present in Congress.gov as readily available.
-It will require more searching.
+Note that this resource is most reliable for legislation from 1973-present.
+For legislation older than 1973, coverage is more spotty in Congress.gov.
+There may be information available (select more options under the search bar and click historical under Congress years), but you may need to search Google and find a reputable source (probably still governmental) that has the text of the legislation.